If you are on the product planning side of things, you undoubtedly know about “standard” lead times for product coming from Asia.

 … and the list goes on.

-Your glove supplier should be in a position to help, but it takes a strategic partnership:
+Your glove supplier should be in a position to help you get faster, but it takes a strategic partnership.
+Suggestions:

 - Work closely with your supplier on shipping dates and lead-times, and have this planning discussion early in development.

-- In an ongoing relationship, your supplier should be willing and able to make a financial commitment to your business, and give you the extra flexibility you need.
+- Talk about other ways your glove supplier can help you achieve market success.
+They may be willing to make a financial commitment to your business, and give you the extra flexibility you need.
+In an ongoing relationship, this should be possible.

-Do you have any strategic sourcing strategies to add to this list?
+Do you have any strategic sourcing strategies to add?

-We’d love to hear your ideas and success stories.
+We’d love to hear your ideas and success stories for speeding up the process.